sdegutis/immaculatalibrary.com/site/data/snippets/2022-01-15-even-the-pagan-philosophers-understood-the-value-of-a-good-conscience-and-the-torment-of-a-guilty-one.md

 ---
 published: true
+title: >-
-title: Even the pagan philosophers understood the value of a good conscience, and the torment of a guilty one
+  Even the pagan philosophers understood the value of a good conscience, and the torment of a guilty one
 archiveSlug: sinnersguide00luis
 archivePage: '170'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 107
 ---

 > The ancient philosophers, as we have seen, though deprived of the light of faith, knew the torments of a guilty conscience.